Echilled/websec_2206/README.md

 Web Monitoring Tool with Automated Recovery

 # To do:
-Get hash to compare from json instead of txt

 Having a easier way approve changes instead of each domain one by one